nikolajlauridsen/LineCount/README.md

 - [ ] Improve codefile parsing
 - [ ] Add config with regex for parsing more languages
 - [ ] Make the GUI pretty (add padding)
-- [ ] Add menu for adding user defined regexes top the config for languages not included
+- [ ] Add menu for adding user defined regexes to the config for languages not included
 - [ ] Create menu for ignoring files outside gitignore (maybe create a seperate LineCountIgnore file)
+- [ ] Add percentages to the project report